First Trust Multi-Asset Diversified Income Index Fund (NASDAQ:MDIV) Plans Monthly Dividend of $0.08

 First Trust Multi-Asset Diversified Income Index Fund (NASDAQ:MDIV) declared a monthly dividend on Monday, August 23rd, Zacks reports.
-Stockholders of record on Wednesday, August 25th will be given a dividend of 0.078 per share on Tuesday, August 31st.
-This represents a $0.94 annualized dividend and a dividend yield of 5.67%.
+Shareholders of record on Wednesday, August 25th will be paid a dividend of 0.078 per share on Tuesday, August 31st.
+This represents a $0.94 annualized dividend and a yield of 5.67%.
 The ex-dividend date is Tuesday, August 24th.

 Shares of First Trust Multi-Asset Diversified Income Index Fund stock opened at $16.52 on Wednesday.
 The firm has a fifty day simple moving average of $16.81.
 First Trust Multi-Asset Diversified Income Index Fund has a 52 week low of $13.12 and a 52 week high of $17.44.

 A hedge fund recently raised its stake in First Trust Multi-Asset Diversified Income Index Fund stock.
-Citadel Advisors LLC grew its position in First Trust Multi-Asset Diversified Income Index Fund (NASDAQ:MDIV) by 55.8% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 32,641 shares of the company’s stock after buying an additional 11,696 shares during the quarter.
-Citadel Advisors LLC owned 0.11% of First Trust Multi-Asset Diversified Income Index Fund worth $553,000 at the end of the most recent reporting period.
+Citadel Advisors LLC raised its holdings in First Trust Multi-Asset Diversified Income Index Fund (NASDAQ:MDIV) by 55.8% during the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 32,641 shares of the company’s stock after acquiring an additional 11,696 shares during the quarter.
+Citadel Advisors LLC owned approximately 0.11% of First Trust Multi-Asset Diversified Income Index Fund worth $553,000 as of its most recent filing with the Securities & Exchange Commission.

 Receive News & Ratings for First Trust Multi-Asset Diversified Income Index Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for First Trust Multi-Asset Diversified Income Index Fund and related companies with MarketBeat.com's FREE daily email newsletter.